-The pathways between sharing OPERA, its uptake and application in research and advocacy, and achieving wider social change are often contributory, rather than direct.
+The pathways between the skills- building, research and advocacy activities based on OPERA and the wider societal change they aim for are often contributory, rather than direct.
 This means they're not always clear.
 In order for OPERA to bring about impact, it must be applied in practice in some form.
 Each application of OPERA helps to solidify skills, contributes to the broader body of knowledge and experience of the OPERA community, and raises the profile of OPERA among other human rights researchers.
-In this way, activities related to OPERA often fit the model of a capacity building "provider" interacting with "boundary partners," in order to achieve wider societal impacts, as illustrated in the diagram below.
+In this way, it fits the model of a capacity building "provider" interacting with "boundary partners", in order to achieve to wider societal impacts, as illustrated in the diagram below.